fontsource/fontsource/scripts/generic/README.md

 5. On the other hand, `<font name>` is what will be publicly described on the top of readme files and can use uppercase/titlecase as well as have spaces in between.

-6. Within the main directory, run `yarn build:generic`.
+6. Within the main directory, run `pnpm build:generic`.
 This will generate a folder in `scripts/generic` using the fontid as the folder name.

 7. Review `README.md` to ensure everything is correct and linked appropriately.